szabgab/rocket-starter.rs/README.md

 ## Release

-* Update the version number in Cargo.toml to 0.3.0
+* Update the version number in Cargo.toml to 0.4.0
+* Update the CHANGELOG.md

 ```
+git add .
-git commit
+git commit -m "prepare for 0.4.0"
 ```

 ```